Top rated family law attorney in British Columbia

 Domestic relations, including marriage, marriage-like relationships, and arrangements involving children all fall under the family law category.
 When the parties are having a hard time arriving at a consensus or are confused about their rights lawyers are often required.

-At Thomas and Associates, our best family law lawyers are dedicated to keeping our client’s rights intact while arriving at the most advantageous result tailored to meet personal circumstances.
+At Thomas and Associates, our experienced family law lawyers are dedicated to keeping our client’s rights intact while arriving at the most advantageous result tailored to meet personal circumstances.

 We strive for our clients to reach agreements without the costly and time-consuming process of going to trial.
 Other times, when mediation and negotiation do not work our experienced family law attorneys will aim to obtain the best possible result through the litigation process, which may involve a trial.